brianmwadime/smutchings.github.io/about.md

 My specialities are product copy, UX copy and short-form communications such as email.

 If you're looking for someone to write long-form or blog content, I'm not your guy.
-But I can bring the right people together to help you achieve your goals, whatever they may be.
+But I will bring the right people together to help you achieve your goals, whatever they may be.

 <a href="http://samhutchings.co/hireme/">Get in touch, and let's see how you can communicate better!</a>